 DicePlayer for Android is one of my favorite media players thanks largely to its advanced features like pop-out play.
 With the support of a great many audio and subtitle tracks, it is highly impressive.

-DicePlayer’s user-interface is pretty cool and you would easily get on with it without any hassle.
+DicePlayer’s user-interface is pretty cool and you can easily get on with it without any hassle.
 The hardware accelerated playback is excellent.
 The only problem with this app is that it’s available only in certain countries.

 Kodi (previously known as XBMC) has been primed to let you view your video and audio files in various formats.
 The interface has been primarily developed for larger screens like tablets and Android TV devices.